montoyamoraga/tiny-trainable-instruments/docs/0-bill-of-materials.md

 ## Additional outputs

-These additional outputs include more expensive or more complex materiales, and they are recommended for more advanced users.
+These additional outputs include more expensive or more complex materials, and they are recommended for more advanced users.
 They are not covered on the beginner workshop, but are supported by the Tiny Trainable Instruments project and software library.

 | Item | Quantity | Cost (USD) | Retailer | Comment |
 |------|----------|------------|----------|---------|